House of Ash and Bone Cover Concept

 I can’t handle this right now.

-The nurses place fresh linens on my mother then one opens the curtains.
-A ray of sunlight falls on my mother’s forearm, reflecting brightly on her skin, seeming more pale than it was before.
-The tubes in her mouth whooshing, and the instruments in her room beeping.
+The nurses place fresh linens on my mother, and then one opens the curtains.
+A ray of sunlight falls on my mother’s forearm, reflecting brightly on her skin, making it seem paler than it was before.
+The tubes in her mouth whooshed, and the instruments in her room beeped.
 They tuck in the blankets below the mattress and look over to me with a sympathetic smile.
 I nod back.

 “Mom, I love you.”